Sint-Andries: working together towards a climate robust neighbourhood

 Taking a more place-oriented approach, they chose to focus on the Sint-Andries area.
 Sint-Andries was selected due to the fact that the neighbourhood already had affinity with the theme of climate adaptation.
 Two large infrastructure projects (redevelopment of the Gedempte Zuiderdokken and the Scheldt Quays) that include measures for climate adaptation are currently in the pipeline and the people of Sint-Andries are being consulted throughout the participation process.
 Additionally, several small future redevelopments of local streets and squares in Sint-Andries are being drafted.

 Sint-Andries is a neighbourhood located in the old city centre and connected to the Scheldt river.
-Despite its slightly higher topographical position compared to its surroundings, it still faces water management related challenges due to the large proportions of paved areas and a lack of green.
+Despite its slightly higher topographical position compared to its surroundings, it still faces water management related challenges due to the large proportions of paved areas and a lack of green infrastructure.
 The municipality’s options to tackle these challenges are limited.
 Sharing the responsibility for a climate-robust neighbourhood is therefore indispensable.

 The main stresses and shocks due to climate change in Antwerp in general, and Sint-Andries in particular, are: